 Director, National Center for Disaster Preparedness

-In his role as pediatrician-child advocate and president of the Children’s Health Fund, Dr. Redlener has published, spoken and testified extensively on the subjects of health care for homeless and indigent children, child abuse and neglect and national health policy.
-Recognized as a national expert on a range of issues, Dr. Redlener also speaks and writes about a broad range of issues, including national disaster preparedness policies, pandemic influenza, the threat of terrorism in the U.S., the impact and consequences of major natural disasters.
+In his role as pediatrician-child advocate and president of Children’s Health Fund, Dr. Redlener has published, spoken and testified extensively on the subjects of health care for medically underserved and indigent children and national health policy.
+Dr. Redlener also speaks and writes about a broad range of issues, including national disaster preparedness policies, the special vulnerability of children, the threat of terrorism in the U.S., and the impact and consequences of major natural disasters.
 He is the author of Americans At Risk: Why We Are Not Prepared For Megadisasters and What We Can Do Now, published in August 2006 by Alfred A. Knopf, Inc. He is currently working on a book about the challenges of assuring that every child reaches his or her full potential and the implications of child-friendly policies on the long-term success of societies.

 Dr. Redlener has assisted relief efforts- and provided critical evidence-based policy recommendations - around many of the most important U.S. disasters over the past two decades.
 He has been an advisor both on disaster policy, as well as health-related policy, to local, state and federal officials and agencies.

 From 1971-73 he directed a rural, VISTA-run health center in East Arkansas.
 Dr. Redlener also served as director of grants and medical director of USA for Africa and Hands Across America.
 In 1993, Dr. Redlener served as a member of the White House Task Force on Health Reform under President Clinton.
 From 1997 through 2003, Dr. Redlener also had a lead role in the development of the Children’s Hospital at Montefiore, where he served as president and chief spokesperson.
 This hospital remains one of the most advanced and innovative facilities of its kind in the world.